vitor-giacomelli/mcp-grant-hunter/README.md

 # StartupFundingAgent - Production-Grade MCP
 ### *From Zero to Funding Pitch in 60 Seconds*

-**StartupFundingAgent** is an enterprise-ready Model Context Protocol (MCP) server designed to autonomously hunt for non-dilutive funding, generate winning pitches using advanced AI frameworks, and seamlessly integrate with Google Workspace for execution.
+**StartupFundingAgent** (also known as **Grant Hunter MCP**) is an enterprise-ready Model Context Protocol (MCP) server designed to autonomously hunt for non-dilutive funding, generate winning pitches using advanced AI frameworks, and seamlessly integrate with Google Workspace for execution.

 ---